fdch/puradata/README.md

 # 2 : Human Translate

 This is where Google Toolkit (or OmegaT, or whatever) and expertise comes in handy.
 Load the generated "File".po into the translating software.
+Translate.
 Once you are done, save it in the same "File".po (i.e., overwrite the file).

 NOTE: The "File".index is only meant for internal use and should not be touched.